jzerbe/jzerbe.github.com/_posts/2014-06-21-mount-falcon-park.md

 I convinced my biking partner to start from the East parking lot, or rather the parking lot for _Morrison Town Park_.
 This way, we could maximize our sweating by having ~1500ft of elevation change in 3 miles.
-On the Castle Trail, there are two larger rock fields where I had to get off and walk, and 5-10 times where I had to dismount for a tight switchback.
+On the _Castle Trail_, there are two larger rock fields where I had to get off and walk, and 5-10 times where I had to dismount for a tight switchback.
 Just keep in mind that the downhill will be worth it!

-Continue on the Castle Trail until right before the West parking lot.
+Continue on the _Castle Trail_ until right before the West parking lot.
 Take a hard left at the
 [pit toilet and log fence remnant](https://www.google.com/maps/@39.6356725,-105.2374338,96m/data=!3m1!1e3).
-Once on the Parmalee Trail there is ~500ft of elevation change where the trail descends and then ascends back to the _Meadow Trail_ that runs the ridge-line.
+Once on the singletrack _Parmalee Trail_ there is ~500ft of elevation change where the trail descends and then ascends back to the _Meadow Trail_ that runs the ridge-line.
+_Meadow Trail_ connects back with _Castle Trail_ to form a "lollipop".

 I arrived at the East parking lot a bit before 8:30am, and snagged a spot that had just opened up.
 Otherwise there were openings a few cars down Vine St.